harrisv25/DnDHexCrawl/README.md

 User Stories
--User will start in a city Hex.
-They Will be able to click on adjacent hexes to move their token to that hex -when the player enters a new hex, it MIGHT spawn a random encounter -the screen will change to a battle map and the user will have two actions available to them.
+- User will start in a city Hex.
+They Will be able to click on adjacent hexes to move their token to that hex
+- when the player enters a new hex, it MIGHT spawn a random encounter
+- the screen will change to a battle map and the user will have two actions available to them.
--The user can click on the sword to attack, or the shoes to flee.
+- The user can click on the sword to attack, or the shoes to flee.
--if the user attacks, they will attempt to damge the aopponent, the opponent with immediately attack back.
+- if the user attacks, they will attempt to damge the aopponent, the opponent with immediately attack back.
--if any damage is dealt, the partiy's hp bar on the screen will go down.
+- if any damage is dealt, the partiy's hp bar on the screen will go down.
-If the player beats teh creature, a loot chest will appear.
+- If the player beats teh creature, a loot chest will appear.
 The player can click on the chest and a random loot item will be selected.
--A prompt will appear talling the user what they found, and it  item will be added to the player inventory.
+- A prompt will appear talling the user what they found, and it  item will be added to the player inventory.
--If the player flees, they will lose half their remaining hp -if the player dies, they will see the end gam escreen and have to refresh the page -once teh loot chest has been clicked, or the player flees, they will return to the main island screen.
+- If the player flees, they will lose half their remaining hp
+- if the player dies, they will see the end gam escreen and have to refresh the page
+- once teh loot chest has been clicked, or the player flees, they will return to the main island screen.
--in addition to clicking hexes, the player can choose to rest, or to equipe items by clicking on their icons.
+- in addition to clicking hexes, the player can choose to rest, or to equipe items by clicking on their icons.
 - if you rest, a random item will be stolen from your inventory, but you will recover half your hp.
 - once the user decides to got to the dark tower, they must navigate to the hex and challenge the wizard.
-- -clicking the dark tower hex automatically starts teh fight.
+- clicking the dark tower hex automatically starts teh fight.
 The same rules apply as normal encounter, except if the dark wizard loses, you see the win screen
 -